sunilrpandey/utils/linux/vim_commands.md

 :n1,n2s/s1/s2/ -> replace first occurance of s1 with s2 from line n1 to n2
 :n1,n2s/s1/s2/g -> replace ALL first occurance of s1 with s2 from line n1 to n2
 :n1,n2s/s1/s2/gc -> interactively  replace ALL first occurance of s1 with s2 from line n1 to n2
+    n1 and n2 can be
+    . - current line
+    1 - first line
+    $ - last line
 :.,$s/s1/s2/gcI -> (I represents case insensitive)interactively  replace ALL first occurance of s1 with s2 from current line through the end
 ```
 Once can abort(q), break interactive(a) on getting confirmation before replacing in addition to y and n